-Alternative Plan of Distribution

-The offering price of the common stock is \$0.25 per share.
-We intend to apply to the Over-The-Counter Bulletin Board to allow the trading of our common stock upon our becoming a reporting entity under the Securities Exchange Act of 1934.
-If our common stock becomes so traded and a market for the stock develops, the actual price of stock will be determined by market factors.
-The offering price would thus be determined by market factors and the independent decisions of the selling shareholders.
+Alternative Plan of Distribution Board to allow the trading of our common stock upon our becoming a reporting entity under the Securities Exchange Act of 1934.
+If our common stock becomes so traded and a market for the stock develops, the actual price of stock independent decisions of the selling shareholders.